French Tech: Historic

 Nine French cities received French Tech accreditation in November 2014 during a first wave of certification.

 Cities like Strasbourg, Mulhouse, Nice, Avignon, Angers, Brest and Saint-Étienne preferred to wait to register their candidacies later in 2015.

 In January 2015, the French Minister for Digital Affairs Axelle Lemaire announced a budget of €15 million to enhance the attractiveness of the French Tech abroad.

 The Banque Publique d'Investissement (Bpifrance) also announced it was investing €200 million in subsidies from 2015.
 In 2012 alone, Bpifrance invested €700 million.

-Axelle Lemaire also announced the establishment of 'French Tech Hubs' in major international cities like Montreal, New York City, London, Berlin, Barcelona, Stockholm, Tokyo, Singapore, Seoul, Shanghai, Taipei, Tel Aviv, São Paulo, Phnom Pen, Cape Town, Abidjan, Moscow and Santiago.
+Axelle Lemaire also announced the establishment of 'French Tech Hubs' in major international cities like Montreal, New York City, London, Berlin, Barcelona, Stockholm, Tokyo, Singapore, Seoul, Shanghai, Taipei, Tel Aviv, São Paulo, Phnom Penh, Cape Town, Abidjan, Moscow and Santiago.
 Most of which have already opened since February 2014.

 In 2016, the movement continued to expand its international reach, notably in international shows and forums.
 In the United States of America, French startups were part of the largest foreign delegation at the 2016 Consumer Electronics Show (CES) in Las Vegas.
 190 French Tech startups were enrolled this year, with a total of 210 French businesses on site.
 They were the largest European delegation at the 2015 Consumer Electronics Show.

 In January 2017, the French delegation was the largest foreign delegation again at the Consumer Electronics Show in Las Vegas.

 In June 2017, the French Tech national ecosystem has seen the inauguration of world's biggest business incubator, Station F, in Paris.
 It hosts 1,000 start-ups within 34,000 square meters in the heart of the city.